unalipa333/delairebaptist/README.md

 # delairebaptist
-This is for the development of the del aire baptist church for John L. Jefferson
+This is for the development of the Del Aire Baptist church

 Languages:
 Python